Scaling laws in the stellar mass distribution and the transition to homogeneity

 \section{Angular analysis of the stellar mass distribution}

-We employ the \Red{same} SDSS-DR7 data from the NYU-VAGC employed by \citet{I-SDSS}, and we also \Red{select} the apparent magnitude range $12.5 < m_\mathrm{r} < 17.77$.
-The angular ranges are defined in terms of equal-area coordinates \Red{$sl=\sin \l$ and $f=\eta+0.567$ radians, where the angles $\l$ and $\eta$ constitute the SDSS coordinate system (the details of the definition of $sl$ and $f$ are given by \citealt{I-SDSS}).} \Red{The available ranges of our coordinates are} $-0.760<sl<0.793$ and $-0.0227<f<1.200$ \Red{(radians), providing} a total solid angle $\Omega=1.554 \cdot 1.222=1.899$ steradians that contains $529 967$ galaxies.

-In the angular rectangle so defined, we use coarse multifractal analysis, with the same lattice of cells as in \citet{I-SDSS}, but without dividing the radial coordinate; that is to say, we use a $4 \times 3$ basic lattice and a sequence of binary subdivisions.
-The corresponding cells have an aspect ratio close to one, which is convenient.
-Given that the size of the cells of the basic lattice is somewhat small to appreciate the behaviour at large angles, we add two coarser lattices, namely, a $3 \times 2$ lattice and a $2 \times 2$ lattice.
+We employ the \Red{same} set of $529 655$ galaxies as in Sect.~\ref{VL}, in the angular rectangle defined therein.
+The lattice of cells and coarse-graining system are the same as in Sect.~\ref{VL} (from \citealt{I-SDSS}), without radial coordinate, that is to say, a $4 \times 3$ basic lattice and a sequence of binary subdivisions.
+To cover larger solid angles, we add a coarser lattice, namely, a $3 \times 2$ lattice.
+All the cells have an aspect ratio close to one, which is convenient.

-The goal of multifractal analysis is to obtain \Red{either the dimension spectrum $D_q$ or the multifractal spectrum $f(\a)$.} For the angular distribution of stellar mass, as a projected mass distribution, we know that $D_q$ is preserved from the three-dimensional distribution in the interval $1 <q \leq 2$, as long as $D_q < 2$ (Sect.~\ref{Fp}).
-In general, $D_q$ is a non-increasing function of $q$.
-From redshift-space calculations, we have that $D_2$ is in the range 1.2--1.4 (Sect.~\ref{z}) and that $D_q$, for diminishing $q$, reaches 2 for some $q>1$ \Red{and is definitely larger than 2 for $q=1$, namely, $D_1 \simeq 2.4$ \citep{I-SDSS}.
-Since there is only a small subinterval $[q,2]$ in which $D_q < 2$, the correlation dimension $D_2$ is representative of the projected stellar mass distribution.} This dimension can be obtained from a power-law fit of either the angular two-point correlation function or the coarse-grained density variance.